Trauma, whether from childhood experiences, accidents, or interpersonal violence, leaves indelible marks on individuals’ psyches.

 Through personal values, spiritual beliefs, or philanthropic endeavors, cultivating a sense of purpose can imbue life with resilience and vitality.

-Related: Paul McKenna Relaxation Course
+Related: Paul McKenna Course

 Embracing Self-Care For Trauma